Garnik645/cpp_problems/doc/oop1.md

 Create a class of TicTacToe which will work as a supervisor for a game.
 It will keep the current state of the game, containing information about game board, whose turn it is, is game over or not.
-It will also provide basic functionality for starting the game by initializing an empty game board, writing 'X' or 'O' in a given position, with checking whose turn it is, board boundaries and checking if board cell is empty.
+It will also provide basic functionality for starting the game by initializing an empty game board and giving first move permission to 'X', functionality for writing 'X' or 'O' in a given position, with checking whose turn it is, board boundaries and checking if board cell is empty.

 ***NOTE:*** Everything below is to be a guidance or a recommendation, not a rule.